wjenh/PDP-1-Disassembler/README.md

 - '-m' - macro mode, output is compatible with the MACRO1 assembler
 - '-i' - list unknown IOTs encountered on stderr
 - '-k' - if in macro mode an initial RIM code block will not be output because MACRO usuaally does it; this keeps it
+- '-d' - debug mode, not useful except for debugging disassemble_tape
 - '-r' - raw mode, all binary data is dumped as instructions, no loader searching is done
-- '-d' - debug mode, not useful except for debugging disassemble_tape
+- '-s' - short label mode, labels are generated as 1-3 alpha characters instead of Lnnn
 - Options can be combined, e.g. -mi.

 ## LIMITATIONS